Chethangc/Pro-Tips-Toolkit/README.md

-# known-issues-in-career
+# helpful-notes-in-career
-This is the list of known issues that I have experienced in my career.
+This git is a collection of helpful notes that can be used in different situations in a career.